jupyterhub/mybinder.org-user-guide/doc/about/user-guidelines.md

 Binder session - is destroyed when the user logs off or becomes inactive for more than a few minutes.

-Here are the pieces of information we do keep: We run google analytics with anonymized IPs and no cookies, which gives us just enough information to know how Binder is being used, and but won't be able to identify users.
+Here are the pieces of information we do keep:

+- We run google analytics with anonymized IPs and no cookies, which gives us just enough information to know how Binder is being used, and but won't be able to identify users.
-We also retain logs of IP addresses for 30 days, which is used solely in the case of detecting abuse of the service.
+- We retain logs of IP addresses for 30 days, which is used solely in the case of detecting abuse of the service.

 If you have suggestions for how we can ensure the privacy of our data and users, we'd love to hear it!

 ### How secure is mybinder.org?